FWCD Coach Bios

 Rains began teaching and coaching at Parkview Baptist School in Baton Rouge.
 There she taught Lower School/Middle School/Upper School PE and coached basketball, softball and volleyball for three years, winning a state title in softball.

 In 1995, Rains returned to Texas, her home state, and joined the Godley ISD.
 There she taught health, coached cross country and basketball, and started the softball program.
 In 1999, Rains came to Fort Worth Country Day as a full-time PE Teacher and Head Girls Basketball Coach.
 She has taught every level of PE and strength & conditioning and coached field hockey, basketball (Head Varsity Coach) and Middle School/Upper School softball.
-She has had the opportunity to surround herself with exceptional students and athletes, along with incredible teachers and coaches that have led to several SPC Championships.
+She has had the opportunity to surround herself with exceptional students and athletes, along with incredible teachers and coaches that have led to several SPC Championships (including the 2023-24 3A championship in girls basketball).

 Go back